DexterzLab/JavaScript-Algorithms/README.md

 # JavaScript-Algorithms

-A repo containing Bubble, Selection, Insertion, Merge, Quick, Radix and Counting Sorts
+A repo containing implementations for various algorithms in Javascript.
+Sorting: Bubble, Selection, Insertion, Merge, Quick, Radix and Counting Sorts